PetrGlad/compost/README.md

 ## Motivation

-I like what com.stuartsierra.component provides but I also want
+I like what [component](https://github.com/stuartsierra/component) provides but I also want
 * Use any value as component.
 E.g. often I want a function closure to be a component.
   Or, alternatively, a component be visible as a function.
 Besides this, I do not like the idea of always keeping dependency reference even though it might be needed only in start function.